1. The first usage of IF function: single condition judgment

 Formula: =IF(C3<70,"Training","")

-Explanation: The first parameter of the IF function, C3<70, represents whether the [assessment score] is less than 70; the second parameter "training" represents the return result training if the [assessment score] is less than 70; the third parameter "" represents If the [assessment score] is greater than or equal to 70, the returned result will be "blank" (enter English double quotes).
+Explanation: The first parameter of the IF function, C3<70, indicates whether the [assessment score] is less than 70; the second parameter "training" indicates that the [assessment score] is less than 70, and the returned result is training; the third parameter "" indicates that the [assessment score] is greater than or equal to 70, and the returned result is "blank" (enter double quotes in English).

 5. The fifth usage of IF function: text condition judgment